nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-info">
-:information_source: The client specified by the `-e` argument does not need to exist in :mushroom:Mycelium.
+:information_source: The client specified by the `-e` argument does not need to exist in Mycelium.
 You can add them later if you wish.
 </div>

 <div markdown="span" class="alert alert-info">
-:information_source: If you attempt to create a project with a name which already exists in :mushroom:Mycelium, an error will be displayed to block the operation.
+:information_source: If you attempt to create a project with a name which already exists in Mycelium, an error will be displayed to block the operation.
 </div>

 ### Deleting a project: `dp`